kashinak/whale-song-memory-game/README.md

      - GitHub was used to store the project's code after being pushed from Git.
   7. [Adobe Premiere Pro](https://www.adobe.com/products/premiere.html)

-     - Adobe Premiere Pro was used to edit whale sounds to 1 second each and mix all whale sounds at the same audio level to provide consistency for the player's user experience.
+     - Adobe Premiere Pro was used to edit whale sounds down to 1 second each and audio mix all whale sounds at the same audio level to provide consistency for the player's user experience.
   8. [Adobe Media Encoder](https://www.adobe.com/products/media-encoder.html)

      - Adobe Media Encoder was used to compress large file of animated wave into a smaller file more suitable for web playback.